absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 ### Graphs
 Ok, so let's get this show on the road.
 Graphs are primarily made up of two things, nodes and edges.
 Edges are references from one node to another.
-In a diagram they are usually represented by a line, some times with one more arrows on the ends.
+In a diagram they are usually represented by a line, sometimes with one more arrows on the ends.
 Edges can be represented by indices, pointers, smart pointers or something else that I can't think of right now.
 The node on the other hand, can be ✨ whatever you want ✨.
 It can even be just a number or an index to the corresponding data payload if you have seperated the graph structure from the data payloads.